speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 npx create-next-app@latest
 ```

 Now create a couple of files.
-I want to architect this in a realistic way, so we'll have a:
+I want to architect realistically, so we'll have a:

 - client-side component that is responsible for rendering some products
 - a custom hook that is responsible for handling the collecting of product data along with loading and error states
-- a basic API service for fetching the data from an external API
+- a basic API service for fetching data from an external API

 ...which will have this structure: